-Under the 1994 reauthorized Marine Mammal Protection Act (MMPA), the potential biological removal (PBR) is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: PBR = $N{MIN} \times 0.5 R{MAX} \times F_R$.
+Under the 1994 reauthorized Marine Mammal Protection Act (MMPA), the potential biological removal (PBR) is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: $PBR = N{MIN} \times 0.5 R{MAX} \times F_R$.
 The recovery factor (F_R) for this stock is 0.5, the value for pinniped stocks with unknown population status (Wade and Angliss 1997).
 However, because a reliable estimate of minimum abundance N{MIN} is currently not available, the PBR for this stock is unknown.

 NMFS updated its serious injury designation and reporting process, which uses guidance from previous serious injury workshops, expert opinion, and analysis of historic injury cases to develop new criteria for distinguishing serious from non-serious injury (Angliss and DeMaster 1998, Andersen et al. 2008, NOAA 2012).
-NMFS defines serious injury as an "injury that is more likely than not to result in mortality."
+NMFS defines serious injury as an "injury that is more likely than not to result in mortality".
 Injury determinations for stock assessments revised in 2013 or later incorporate the new serious injury guidelines, based on the most recent 5-year period for which data are available.

-Until 2003, there were three different federally-regulated commercial fisheries in Alaska that could have interacted with bearded seals and were monitored for incidental mortality by fishery observers.
-As of 2003, changes in fishery definitions in the List of Fisheries have resulted in separating these 3 fisheries into 12 fisheries (69 FR 70094, 2 December 2004).
-This change does not represent a change in fishing effort, but provides managers with better information on the component of each fishery that is responsible for the incidental serious injury or mortality of marine mammal stocks in Alaska.
-Between 2007 and 2011, there were incidental serious injuries and mortalities of bearded seals in the Bering Sea/Aleutian Islands pollock trawl and the Bering Sea/ Aleutian Islands flatfish trawl fisheries (Table 23).
+Of the 22 federally regulated commercial fisheries in Alaska monitored for incidental mortality by fisheries observers, 12 fisheries could potentially interact with bearded seals.
+Between 2008 and 2012, there were incidental serious injuries and mortalities of bearded seals in two of these fisheries: the Bering Sea/Aleutian Islands pollock trawl and the Bering Sea/Aleutian Islands flatfish trawl fisheries (Table 1).
 The estimated minimum mortality rate incidental to commercial fisheries is 1.8 (CV = 0.05) bearded seals per year, based exclusively on observer data.

-Table 23.
-Summary of incidental mortality of bearded seals (Alaska stock) due to commercial fisheries from 2007 to 2011 and calculation of the mean annual mortality rate (Breiwick 2013).
-Details of how percent observer coverage is measured is included in Appendix 6.
+Table 1.
+Summary of incidental mortality of bearded seals (Alaska stock) due to commercial fisheries from 2008 to 2012 and calculation of the mean annual mortality rate (Breiwick 2013).
+Details of how percent observer coverage is measured are included in Appendix 6.

 Fishery name Years Data Observer Observed Estimated Mean

 type coverage mortality (in mortality (in annual

 given yrs.) given yrs.) mortality

-Bering Sea/Aleutian Is. pollock 2007 obs data 85 1 1.0 1.4
+Bering Sea/Aleutian Is. pollock 2008 obs data 85 4 4.1 1.23

-trawl 2008 85 4 4.1 (CV = 0.06)

-2009 86 1 1.0
+trawl 2009 86 1 1.0 (CV = 0.07)

 2010 86 0 (+1) 0 (1)

 2011 98 0 0

-Bering Sea/ Aleutian Islands 2007 72 0 0 0.4
+2012 98 1 1.0

-flatfish trawl 2008 100 1 1.0 (CV = 0.03)
+Bering Sea/Aleutian Islands 2008 obs data 100 1 1.0 0.6

-2009 100 0 0
+flatfish trawl 2009 100 0 0 (CV = 0.02)

 2010 100 0 0

 2011 100 1 1.0

+2012 100 1 1.0

-Total estimated annual mortality • • 1.8
+Total estimated annual mortality • • 1.83

-- (CV = 0.05)
+• (CV = 0.05)

-Bearded seals are an important species for Alaska subsistence hunters, with estimated annual harvests of 1,784 (SD = 941) from 1966 to 1977 (Burns 1981).
+Bearded seals are an important resource for Alaska subsistence hunters, with estimated annual harvests of 1,784 (SD = 941) from 1966 to 1977 (Burns 1981).
 Between August 1985 and June 1986, 791 bearded seals were harvested in five villages in the Bering Strait region based on reports from the Alaska Eskimo Walrus Commission (Kelly 1988).
 Five Alaska Native communities in the Northwest Arctic region of Alaska voluntarily reported a total of 258 bearded seals were harvested during 2012 (Ice Seal Committee 2013).